ardykay/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd : print absolute path of the current working dorectory
+cd .. : To Write a script that changes the working directory to the user’s home directory.